Understanding Artificial Intelligence: Decoding the Buzzwords

 Inference in Action

-Inference must be quick and resource-efficient for practical use.
+Efficiency and Speed: Inference must be quick and resource-efficient for practical use.
 For example, convolutional neural networks (CNNs) are often used in real-time object detection systems due to their efficiency in processing visual information.

 Application: Inference is utilized in various applications, like product recommendations or real-time object identification in autonomous vehicles.